In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 </dependency>

-In the code, you see how I use this library to specify the configuration parameter that convert the wav file into a mono flac file.
+In the code, you can see how I use this library to specify the configuration parameter that converts the wav file into a mono flac file.
 Flac is one of the supported audio formats of the Cloud Speech API.

 Calling the API itself is very easy when you have the recording in a supported format.